JvanKatwijk/dab-cmdline/README.md

      void	dab_exit	(void **handle);

-The use of Python for the GUI
+Creating the library for use with Python for the GUI
 ===============================================================================

-An experiment is being done to interface the library to Python 3.
 A wrapper for the API is to be found in the file `dab-python.cpp`.

 By default the Python interface wrapper is not automatically included in the library.
 In order to include the wrapper in the library, one has to uncomment